JonVega/piTVstation/README.md

 'The Critic s01e04.txt'
 ```

-If you look in a `.txt` file for an episode, you'll see it has a number, like:
+If you look in the `.txt` file for an episode, you'll see it has a number, like:

 ```text
 1360